-For all Ph.D. and Post-Doc jobs, please apply through our
+For all Ph.D. and Post-Doc jobs, please apply ONLY through our

 >Application Website<.
 Same for internships and scholarships.
-Only applications through this website can be considered, emailed applications will be discarded.
+Only applications through this website can be considered, applicants who email their applications will be not be considered.

 As a dynamic research group, we are interested in outstanding Ph.D. students and postdoctoral scholars in robotics, machine learning, and biomimetic motor control.
 Only in rare exceptions, we have openings for external students for internships or master's theses unless they are already enrolled with TU Darmstadt.
 For exceptional students from the USA, Canada, Australia and New Zealand, we offer internships through the IREP program, but please apply directly through the IREP program.
 Scholarship applications (including DAAD WISE, CSC or other) and internship will only be considered if send through this website.

 See here for more information for applicants.

 The Intelligent Autonomous Systems Lab (IAS) at the Technical University of Darmstadt (TU Darmstadt) is seeking for highly qualified POSTDOCTORAL RESEARCHERS interested in